-One of the best things about being lucky enough to get some time off over the Christmas and New Year break is that I get the chance to catch up on some well over-due reading!
+One of the best things about having a little bit of extra time to yourself over the Christmas break is getting the chance to catch up on some well over-due reading!

-There were quite a few books in the ‘To-Be-Read’ pile but the first one I devoured was Educating Drew: The Real Story of Harrop Fold School, by current Headteacher, Drew Povey.
+There are always quite a few books in the ‘To-Be-Read’ pile but the first one devoured was Educating Drew: The Real Story of Harrop Fold School, by Headteacher, Drew Povey.

-Events Northern have been lucky enough to work with Mr Povey on a couple of different projects over the past few years, as well as having had Harrop Fold students join us at a couple of the education-sector based conferences we have been involved in.
-Drew has always spoken extremely passionately about Harrop Fold School and for that reason, I was particularly interested to hear about the TV series coming to Channel 4, and I had my book on pre-order with Amazon before it was released!
+Events Northern have been lucky enough to work with Mr Povey on a couple of different events over the recent years, as well as having had Harrop Fold students join us at a couple of the education-sector based conferences we have been involved in.
+Drew has always spoken extremely passionately about Harrop Fold School and for that reason, our interest was peaked when hearing about the TV series coming to Channel 4, and the accompanying book was on pre-order with Amazon before it was released!

 Harrop Fold is the latest school to place itself under the spotlight for the ‘Educating…’ series produced by Channel 4.
 The premise of the show is to put hundreds of cameras in place in a school, from the beginning of the academic year in September, right the way through to Results Day in August.
 They capture the everyday happenings of British high school life.
 Instead of just solely concentrating on classroom content, it is often the moments that occur on the corridors, in the staff rooms and offices that become the water-cooler highlights for viewers.